mai-privdev/Tachycardia/README.md

 Survive the horrors

 Added:

-  base of bpm system (causes of fear, homeostatis, alcohol)
+    base of bpm system (causes of fear, homeostasis, alcohol)

-  clock

-To add:
-  Interupt feature
+    Added interupt (5 second counter until homeostasis restarts)

+    VERY basic display (only shows bpm as of yet)